PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 19:32:21
+Last updated: 2024-04-02 19:32:55
-Random Quote: A poem begins in delight and ends in wisdom. - Robert Frost
+Random Quote: I'm a great believer in luck and I find the harder I work, the more I have of it. - Thomas Jefferson